-Before we get into the best websites to learn coding from scratch, there’s one more thing you need to figure out.
+Before we get into the best websites to learn to code from scratch, there’s one more thing you need to figure out.

-You see, learning how to code is a long journey.
-You can get the hang of the basics pretty fast, but mastering a programming language can take several years.
+Learning how to code is a long journey.
+You can get the hang of the basics pretty fast, but mastering a programming language can take years.

-But whatever it is you wish to do with coding in the future, you need to be aware of it.
+But whatever it is you wish to do with coding in the future, you need to be mindful of your goal.

 Why do you want to teach yourself to code?